 Karen Beebe grew up in Cooperstown, New York where she worked as a housewife and home-schooling mother until she moved to Pennsylvania in 2000 to work for St. Gregory’s Academy.
 She holds a BA in English from the University of Illinois at Springfield.
 Mrs. Beebe teaches Rhetoric I, Scripture I, and acts as the Registrar, Assistant Administrator, and Admissions Director.

 Luke Culley received his Bachelor’s degree from Thomas Aquinas College and Master’s degree in Literature from the University of Dallas.
-He serves as Academic Dean, teacher of Humanities II, Rhetoric II, Church History, Logic, and is the director of the Saint Julian’s Juggling Troupe and the Senior Pilgrimage.
+He is serving as Interim Headmaster, teacher of Humanities II, Rhetoric II, Church History, Logic, and is the director of the Saint Julian’s Juggling Troupe and the Senior Pilgrimage.

 Nathan Cummings attended St. Gregory’s Academy from 2004-2007.
 After high school, he attended Wyoming Culinary Institute, studying Culinary & Hospitality Management.
 He has spent the last several years working at fine dining restaurants and country clubs.
 Mr. Cummings serves as Head Cook & Kitchen Manager.

 Stephen Fitzpatrick is a graduate of St. Gregory’s Academy and holds a Bachelor’s degree from Thomas Aquinas College and a Master’s degree in Theology from the University of Scranton.
 Stephen teaches Euclidean Geometry, Algebra I, Latin, Humanities I, and Senior Theology.
 He lives in Dunmore, PA with his wife, Vanessa, and their four children.

 David McMyne is a graduate of St. Gregory’s Academy, class of 2011.
 After graduating he volunteered with NET Ministries and traveled throughout the U.S. evangelizing Catholic youths.
 Later, he migrated to the upper peninsula of Michigan where he volunteered at a wilderness retreat center run by the Companions of Christ the Lamb.
 David uses the skills he gained there to head a guild teaching bushcraft and wilderness self-reliance.
 He also serves as folk music instructor, bushcraft instructor, and juggling instructor.